-The 'commercial' and 'research and development' land uses can permit several Special Fire Protection Purpose (SFPP) uses which would attract larger minimum required Asset Protection Zones and more onerous Bushfire Protection Measures.
-Examples of SFPP developments relevant to the Williamtown SAP and the proposed land uses within the SAP are child care facilities, serviced apartments and accommodation; and potentially Information and Education Facilities.
+The REZ zoning may permit several Special Fire Protection Purpose (SFPP) uses which would attract larger minimum required Asset Protection Zones and more onerous Bushfire Protection Measures.
+Examples of SFPP developments relevant to the Williamtown SAP and the proposed land uses are commercial premises, community facilities, entertainment facilities, function centres, health consulting rooms, hotel or motel accommodation, information and education facilities, medical centres, places of public worship, recreation facilities and serviced apartments.

 Information and education facilities are defined in the Standard Instrument (Local Environmental Plans) Order 2006 as a building or place used for providing information or education to visitors, and the exhibition or display of items, and includes an art gallery, museum, library, visitor information centre and the like.
-For the purposes of this assessment and in accordance with Section 8.3.11 of Planning for Bush Fire Protection 2019, any buildings used for public assembly with a floor space area of greater than 500m2 will be treated as SFPP.
+For the purposes of this assessment and in accordance with Section 8.3.11 of Planning for Bush Fire Protection 2019, any buildings used for public assembly with a floor space area of greater than 500m will be treated as SFPP.

-Other land uses such as places of public worship and other public assembly buildings (i.e. function centres) are not defined as SFPP under section 100B of the Rural Fires Act but do require referral to the NSW RFS under s.4.14 of the EP&A Act.
-For the purposes of this assessment and as outlined above, any buildings used for public assembly with a floor space area of greater than 500m2 will also be treated as SFPP.
+Other land uses such as places of public worship and other public assembly buildings (i.e., function centres) are not defined as SFPP under section 100B of the Rural Fires Act but do require referral to the NSW RFS under s.4.14 of the EP&A Act.
+For the purposes of this assessment and as outlined above, any buildings used for public assembly with a floor space area of greater than 500m will also be treated as SFPP.